Ive

 for help he turns me down.
 What gives?

-From the way you describe it, it sounds as if this
+From the way you describe things, it sounds as if this

-therapist is trying to conduct his own form of Reality Therapy,
+“therapist” is trying to conduct his own form of Reality Therapy, like the

-like the tough love parents use on disobedient children.
-This
+“tough love” parents can be told to use on disobedient children.
+This sort

-sort of treatment can work on children who otherwise refuse to listen to
+of treatment can work on children who otherwise refuse to listen to good advice,

-good advice, but to use it on an emotionally wounded adult is like throwing
+but to use it on an emotionally wounded adult is like throwing someone into a

 Now, the truth